Site news

 Recent developements within Russian strategic missile systems

-Only two days after US Secretary of Defense criticized Russia for proliferation of missile technology to rogue nations like North Korea and Iran, Russia coincidentally "responded" with the test launches of two ballistic missiles on Friday, February 16.
+Just two days after the US Secretary of Defense criticized Russia for proliferation of missile technology to rogue nations like North Korea and Iran, Russia coincidentally "responded" with the test launches of two ballistic missiles on February 16, 2001.

 At 13:43 Moscow Time (5:43 a.m.
 EST) the old Topol-type mobile ICBM blasted off from Plesetsk, successfully hitting Kura target range at Kamchatka Peninsula, according to the press-service of the Russian Strategic Missile Forces.
 The missile used in the test has been in armaments since 1983, much longer than its planned service life.